Guides / Browser Mockups

 1. Capture only the useful part.
 If the full browser window contains noise, start with a tighter visible-tab crop or selection.
 The frame should support the image, not rescue a messy capture.

-2. Add the browser frame early.
-Once the screenshot is inside the editor, add the frame before you start tuning backgrounds and padding.
+2. Add the browser frame early in the Layout tab.
+Once the screenshot is inside the editor, enable the frame before you start tuning backgrounds and padding.
 That gives you the right silhouette to design around.

 3. Set outer padding generously.
 A framed screenshot needs room to breathe.
 Too little padding makes the image feel cramped.
 Too much makes it float.
 Aim for balance first, then fine-tune.